sformic/sologourmet/README.md

 # Explaining why gourmet cousine

-Because cooking can be an art.
+- Because cooking can be an art.
+- A necessity (nutrition of our body) becomes art